 Going to university is a big financial commitment and we understand that the costs involved are one of the most common concerns that parents and carers have.
 Tuition fees and help with living costs are covered by student loans.
 Other sources of financial support may also be available.

 The government provides student loans to cover tuition fees and some living expenses.
-Your daughter or son will apply for these through the Student Loans Company (SLC).
+Your child will apply for these through the Student Loans Company (SLC).
 The student loan is made up of:

 No fees are payable up front by any student.
 All first-time undergraduate students are eligible for a tuition fee loan of up to £9,250 per year.
 This is paid directly by the Student Loans Company to the University.